MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 ## Identity Zero Trust deployment guide

-This guide will walk you through the steps required to manage identities following the principles of a Zero Trust security framework.
+This guide walks you through the basic steps required to manage identities following the principles of a Zero Trust security framework.

 ### I. Cloud identity federates with on-premises identity systems

 Microsoft Entra ID enables strong authentication, a point of integration for endpoint security, and the core of your user-centric policies to guarantee least-privileged access.
 Microsoft Entra Conditional Access capabilities are the policy decision point for access to resources based on user identity, environment, device health, and risk—verified explicitly at the point of access.
-We will show how you can implement a Zero Trust identity strategy with Microsoft Entra ID.
+We'll show how you can implement a Zero Trust identity strategy with Microsoft Entra ID.

 :::image type="content" source="../media/diagram-steps-box-identity-1.png" alt-text="Diagram of the steps within phase 1 of the initial deployment objectives." border="true":::